jackieqvo/DH110-JVO/README.md

 ## High-fidelity Prototype ##

+This high-fidelity prototype supports the following tasks:

+* Searching up an article (article is predetermined).
+  * Users will be looking up how to make a generic pop-up card.
+* Looking into related articles.
+  * On top of the exploration page, there will be tab that will let users explore related articles.
+In this case, the user will be looking at a navigation page that will lead them to other arts and crafts guides.
+* Submitting feedback and cancelling the submission.
+  * Users will get the chance to submit feedback (fake interaction with established text).
+There will be required fields but users are also able to cancel their submission.
+There will be overlays that asks the user if they are sure they are ready to submit, cancel, etc.
+* Question submission.
+  * When looking through an article, users will be able to see frequently asked questions and also submit their own.
+This will be a fake interaction with established text.
+* Bookmarking (saving) and unbookmarking (unsaving) article(s).
+* Checking trending categories to explore the website.
+  * This trending categories page is a concept.
+The working button will be the arts and crafts category.
+Upon clicking this, they will be revisiting the related articles page.
+* Dark mode.
+  * Dark mode is sampled only on the homepage.
+I went with the color scheme of **#696969** for the background and **#E9E9E9** and **#FFFFFF** for the text, borders, and buttons.
+Aside from the color, the format should remain the same.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FRTitlnkgJGe96PjHmSxgjf%2FGenius-Mobile-Prototype%3Fnode-id%3D8%253A33%26scaling%3Dscale-down" allowfullscreen></iframe>

 > [See Interface Design Part 1 and 2](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md).

 ### Summary Statement ###

+This high-fidelity prototype was made using Figma.
+Being able to learn an entirely new program to create an entire prototype over the course of one quarter has been very rewarding.
+Figma helped me solidify my vision for an instructional website.
+From designing screens to testing various colors and logo options, I was also able to conduct usability tests so I could further improve my design.

 ## Optional Evaluation and Revision History ##

+While most of the evaluation and revision history can be found > [here](https://github.com/jackieqvo/DH110-JACKIEVO/blob/c7b1f44259cf3a1624bedbccb53709f09f5d6012/Assignments/Assignment%2006/Assignment%2006.md), the most recent usability tests used to help finalize the prototype for this web documentation can be found [here](https://drive.google.com/file/d/1OmnNJX7QZp0JnFfdQNXlOhbW0ZT5xXZp/view?usp=sharing).
+The script for the usability test can be found [here](https://forms.gle/WR1MyeDG4uEUWoWY6).

 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)